Foundry Prince George

 - Proficiency in relevant IT applications

-- Ability to work independently, as part of a multi-disciplinary and integrated team, and with a wide variety of stakeholders
+- Ability to work independently, as part of a team, and with a wide variety of stakeholders

 - Ability to thrive in a dynamic, changing environment

 - Minimum post-secondary degree in a relevant field (counselling, social work, etc.)